joeljos/cisco-fso-labs/README.md

 The importance of ensuring all cloud based infrastructure is managed as code - Infra as Code

-Students of this lab require at least basic experience and skills with: git flow, creating branches, updating code etc. ssh keys - generating and using linux command line, shell, bash basic python basic docker
+Students of this lab require at least basic experience and skills with:
+- git flow, creating branches, updating code etc.
+- ssh keys - generating and using
+-linux command line, shell, bash
+- basic python

 1. Clone the git repo at https://github.com/devops-ontap/cisco-fso-labs
+- In your home directory on the Lab Computer use the command below from a shell
 ```
 git clone git@github.com:devops-ontap/cisco-fso-labs.git
 ```

 2. Create a Branch - each lab user will create their own branch
-- in this lab we will not doing a git merge. people will work from their own branches
+- In this lab we will not be doing a git merge.
+Students will work from their own branches
 ```
 git checkout -b yourname
 git status